abelgacem/topix-jk-site-it/docs/list/topix/README.md

 # Purpose

-- Define a single point of reference for the documentation whatever the domain is (eg. Math, IT, physics, psychology, history, ...).
+- Define a single point of reference for the documentation whatever the domain is.
 - Define a common terminology that is shared by all topics of all domains.
 - Unify the Writing and conception of the documentation to ensure a cohesive approach across technical guides, user manuals, project specifications, policies, terminologies, tutorials, procesceses, etc.
 - Author documentation once in English and enable readers to access it in any language.